-Are you struggling to decide where to stay in Toronto?
-As one of the best destinations in Canada, the metropolitan city has a lot to offer and plenty of choices for accommodations.
+Struggling to decide where to stay in Toronto?
+As one of the best destinations in Canada, this metropolitan city has a ton to offer visitors and plenty of choices for accommodations.

-It’s a vibrant, energetic city with a large downtown area and many interesting neighbourhoods to explore.
-Located on the shore of Lake Ontario, Toronto is the centre of business, finance, culture, and the arts in Canada.
+Toronto is a vibrant, energetic city with a large downtown area and many interesting areas & neighbourhoods to explore.
+Located on the shores of Lake Ontario, Toronto is the centre of business, finance, culture, and the arts in Canada.

-While it’s not known for its historic sites or heritage, the city has thousands of shops, restaurants, and one-of-a-kind attractions.
+While it’s not known for its historic sites or heritage, Toronto has thousands of shops, restaurants, and one-of-a-kind attractions.
 It’s also home to PATH, the largest underground pedestrian complex in North America, connecting several dozen major buildings.

-Whether you plan to see the top attractions or shop until you drop, Toronto has at least one neighbourhood to suit your needs.
+Whether you plan to see the top attractions or shop until you drop, all the best areas to stay in Toronto have something to suit your needs.

 Not sure where to start your search for the best hotels in Toronto?
 Compare Toronto accommodations with this complete guide to the best places to stay in Toronto including the top areas, neighbourhoods & districts for travellers.

-The diversity of the city can make it difficult to choose where to stay.
+The diversity of the city can make it difficult to choose where to stay in Toronto.
 Each neighbourhood is unique, from the bohemian streets of West Queen West to the high-end shops in Yorkville.

 The southern portion of the city hugs the harbour, with downtown just a few blocks to the north.
 The neighbourhoods and districts surrounding the downtown area.